cloud-gov/cg-site/_posts/2016-07-07-deck-update.md

 As we figure out next steps, we know that people want the Dashboard to help them:

-* Understand how to use cloud.gov
+* Understand how to use Cloud.gov
 * Troubleshoot apps that are having problems
 * Do more tasks that are only available on the command line
 * Get insight into quotas and billing

 ### We’d like your thoughts

 Everyone can [file issues](https://github.com/18F/cg-deck/issues) for bugs and suggestions.
 If you're in 18F, come talk to us about the Dashboard in [#cloud-gov-navigator](https://gsa-tts.slack.com/messages/cloud-gov-navigator/).
-If you're a cloud.gov user outside 18F, you can send thoughts and questions to us at [support@cloud.gov](mailto:support@cloud.gov).
+If you're a Cloud.gov user outside 18F, you can send thoughts and questions to us at [support@cloud.gov](mailto:support@cloud.gov).